GSA/notifications-api/terraform/README.md

     ```
 1. Check which AWS profile you are using with `aws configure list`.
 If needed, use `export AWS_PROFILE=notify-terraform-backend` to change to profile and credentials you just added.

 These credentials will allow Terraform to access the AWS/Cloud.gov bucket in which developers share Terraform state files.
+Now you are ready to develop Terraform using the [Workflow for deployed environments](#workflow-for-deployed-environments).

 ## Initial setup